 Instructions

-- Boil the pasta.
+- Cook the pasta in boiling water to al dente.
 Drain and run under cold water.
 Set aside.

-- Whisk together mayonnaise and pickle juice.
+- Whisk together mayonnaise and pickle juice to make a creamy dressing.
 Season with salt and pepper to taste.

 - Mix in the chopped dill and pickles.